acswift/acswift/cv-dev.md

 - I studied CS at Duke University, and I've been a web developer since 1995
 - I've deployed dozens of web sites including ecommerce and dynamic sites with complex functionality
-- I enjoy working with other people and get along well with almost everyone
+- I enjoy collaborating with other people and get along well with almost everyone

 ---
 ### skills/tools